Psi Chi: The International Honor Society in Psychology

 at Tufts and have a Psychology GPA of at least 3.50.

-- You must have an overall GPA that is in the top 35%
+- You must have an overall GPA of at least 3.65.

 How Do I Apply for Membership?

 If you would like to be considered for membership

 in Psi Chi, please complete the

 application form, which

 is also available in the Psychology Department lobby.
 Return